-It is unlikely that there would be a commercially viable redevelopment option for the Subject Site for local light industrial uses given the constraints around accessibility, parking and the need for appropriate buffer zones on account of the surrounding residential uses.
-It is therefore likely that the site would remain underutilised under its current zoning and continue to be used for small scale and discrete wholesaling or warehousing activities rather than for uses that would directly support subregional populations or local businesses.
+The presence of the character buildings limits potential uses and intensification opportunities.
+It is also unlikely that there would be a commercially viable redevelopment option for the Subject Site for traditional light industrial uses given the constraints around accessibility, parking and the need for appropriate buffer zones on account of the surrounding residential uses.
+It is therefore likely that the site would remain underutilised for uses under its current zoning and continue to be used for small scale and discrete wholesaling or warehousing activities.